c0001/entropy-emacs/elements/site-lisp/entropy-global-read-only-mode/README.md

     `entropy/grom-toggle-read-only`.

-<a id="org3ea1f8a"></a>
+<a id="orgc486bc1"></a>

 ## Redefine functions and advices tracking

-There's some necessary case for redefining some package refered function when value of `entropy/grom-readonly-type` was "all", the majority occurrence one of them is that they operated buffer without buffer read-only status checking, thus they thrown out errors of unexpect process interrupted.
+There's some necessary case for redefining some packages refered functions, the majority occurrence one of them is that they operated buffer without buffer read-only status checking, thus they thrown out errors of unexpect process interrupted.

 Til now in this package, all redefined function are all the utilities of `org-mode`.
 Most of org buffer operation are not